@leachain/vm-shim

 createShim(config?)

-bindInstance <(instance: WebAssembly.Instance) => void>: A function to bind the newly created Wasm instance to the shim.
-This must be called after instantiation.
+• bindInstance <(instance: WebAssembly.Instance) => void>: Binds the Wasm instance to the shim.
+Call after instantiation.

 cstring(memory, ptr)